 Melt butter in a large skillet.
 Add onions and sauté until soft.
 Cut bread into small cubes and place in a large bowl.
 Add celery, apples and cranberries, and toss.
 Add butter and onions and work fat into the bread mixture.

-Put 1/4 to 1/2 cup hot water into skillet used for the onions and heat water.
+Put 1/4 to 1/2 cup hot water into the skillet used for the onions and heat water.
 Pour this over the bread mixture and work in with hands.
 Peel chestnuts, cut into pieces and add.
-Add all the herbs, salt and pepper.
-Taste the mixture.
-Make sure the taste pleases you.
-If needed, add more seasonings.
+Add all herbs, salt and pepper.
+Taste the mixture and add more seasonings, if needed.

-The stuffing is now ready to be put into the turkey cavity.
-You also can put it in a covered 9x13 baking dish and bake at 350° F for about 45 minutes to use as a side dish.
+Put stuffing in a covered 9- by -13-inch baking dish and bake at 350° F for about 45 minutes to use as a side dish.